-As a teacher, you know that your classroom can't run like a well-oiled machine unless students know what exactly what is expected of them.
-Use the list of classroom procedures and routines below to help you decide what procedures need to be taught when you head back to school this year.
+As a teacher, you know that your classroom can't run like a well-oiled machine unless students know what exactly what is expected of them those first few weeks of school.
+Use the list of classroom procedures and routines below to help you decide what procedures need to be taught as you head back to school this year.

 Or, download this free pdf for a printable version: